Augustin007/usefulpy/README.md

 #### download

-These have no requirements, just unzip the folder and put the folder where python can see it. mathematics is in a zip file, so in order for it to work, unzipping the folder within the folder is also necessary
+These have no requirements, just unzip and put the folder where python can see it.

 _note_ Designed in python 3.8 and later in 3.9